-Given that the majority of the site is outside Flood Zone 3, in the construction process there is considered to be limited risk to property and people.
-The development will be expected to take a sequential approach in locating buildings wherever possible away from flood zone 3, thus reducing the risk of flooding to property on site and reducing flood storage/ impacting on hydrology resulting in increased flooding elsewhere.
-Easy access to land outside flood zone 3 on site should allow construction personnel to move to areas away from flood risk.
+Given that the majority of the site is outside Flood Zone 1 (fluvial), and only a small element of the site is within Flood Zone 3a (surface water flooding), in the construction process there is considered to be limited risk to property and people.
+The development will be expected to take a sequential approach in locating buildings wherever possible away from Flood Zone 3a (surface water), thus reducing the risk of flooding to property on site and reducing flood storage/ impacting on hydrology resulting in increased flooding elsewhere.